-Washington County Historical Society has been the dedicated guardian of the county’s notable history for 50 years now.
-But the society’s roots reach much further back than 1956, when the present organization incorporated.
+The Washington County Museum (WCM), formerly known as the Washington County Historical Society, has been the dedicated guardian of the county’s notable history for over 50 years now.
+But the museum’s roots reach much further back than 1956, when the present organization incorporated.
 Many of the thousands of immigrants who poured into what is now the State of Oregon over the Oregon Trail settled, ultimately, in what is now Washington County.
 For most this was a remarkable life-defining experience that demanded to be memorialized and remembered.
 Thus it was that people began to form groups, gathering to share stories of the trail, to reminisce, and to celebrate their mutual unique accomplishment.

 By 1899 numerous statewide and local organizations, such as the Native Sons of Oregon, had organized into groups called “cabins,” named for the log cabins where they met.
 Our county boasted the John Smith Griffin Cabin.
 Its rich purple satin banner, heaped with gold braid and bearing an oil painting of a cabin, is one of the museum’s proudest possessions.
 All of these pioneer memorial groups met and merged throughout the early part of the 20th century.
-Then in 1956 several pioneer groups fused to found WCM.
+Then in 1956 several pioneer groups fused to found the Washington County Historical Society (now called the Washington County Museum).
 In a separate development in the early 1930s, two farsighted individuals, Albert Tozier and his sister Edyth Tozier Weatherred, donated to the people of Washington County their large personal collection of household and farm implements and documents, in the hope that it would become the nucleus of a county museum.

 This collection led a nomadic life for many years, housed first in the basement of the County Courthouse, then in the basement of the Hillsboro City Library (on the corner of Second Avenue and Lincoln Street), thence to Shute Park Hall (near the present Hillsboro Library), and then to a house at 641 E. Main St. in Hillsboro.
 Modest public monies supported its care and housing.
 But from the outset WCM demonstrated its stewardship of our history by actively caring for, exhibiting and housing the artifacts.
 (In fact, in an early example of public-private partnership, WCM actually purchased the Heidel House with privately raised dollars to house the publicly owned collection!)